rodriigovieira/expenses-tracker/README.md

 # Expenses Tracker

-This is an expenses tracker app created with the Flutter framework.
+This is an expenses tracking app created with the Flutter framework.